 - It gives you an insight into the dish’s profit margin which you can, in turn, use to promote the high-profit items through suggestive selling and promotions.

-How To Calculate Recipe Costs
+How To Do Recipe Costing?

 Confused about how you should go about calculating your recipe cost?
-Below we have mentioned 5 steps, following which you can cost your recipes just right, that will help you bolster your overall profit.
+Below we have mentioned five steps, following which you can cost your recipes just right, that will help you bolster your overall profit.

 1. Write down the Ingredients and Their Quantities